spike-project/spike/README.md

-   a stand alone program, written on the top of FTICR.py, allowing the efficient processing of FT-ICR 2D datasets, with no limit on the size of the final file Produces multi-resolution files syntax :  python processing.py param_file.mscf
+   a stand alone program, written on the top of FTICR.py, allowing the efficient processing of FT-ICR 2D datasets, with no limit on the size of the final file Produces multi-resolution files syntax :  Python processing.py param_file.mscf
 - visu2D.py
-   an interactive tool for visualizing 2D FT-ICR multi-resolution files python visu2D.py param_file.mscf
+   an interactive tool for visualizing 2D FT-ICR multi-resolution files Python visu2D.py param_file.mscf

 ### Directories
 - Algo
    contains algorithms to process data-sets
    (MaxEnt, Laplace, etc...) not everything active !
 - Display
-   a small utility to choose either for regular matplotlib display of fake no-effect display (for tests)
+   a small utility to choose either for regular Matplotlib display of fake no-effect display (for tests)
 - File
    Importers for various file format for spectrometry, as well as the HDF5 SPIKE native format.
 - Miscellaneous